DKhorkov/GoLangLearning/README.txt

 Here is the first console program on Go.
-The program is a base calculator which can word so long user would like to make base arithmetic operations.
+The program is a base calculator which can work so long as user would like to make base arithmetic operations.